SIP Forensic Analysis: What It Is, When You Need It, and How It Works

 Structural Insulated Panel (SIP) building under construction, showing panelized wall and roof assembly during installation.

-Editor’s Note: This article is adapted from an “Ask the Expert” column originally written by Joe Pasma and published in Facility Magazine in 2013.
+Editor’s Note: This article is adapted from an “Ask the Expert” column originally written by Joe Pasma, PE, and published in Facility Magazine in 2013.
 The content has been updated to reflect current building practices and industry context.

 Structural Insulated Panel (SIP) building under construction, showing panelized wall assembly during installation.